I hope these 10 quick ‘n easy vegan gluten free breakfast ideas will help you to discover how to start the day in more delicious & nutritious ways.

 #4 Vegan Cheese with Gluten Free Bread for Breakfast

-Personally, since being gluten free the only bread I eat, except for when I’m travelling, is homemade gluten free bread.
+Personally, since being gluten free the only bread I eat, except for when I’m travelling, is homemade gluten free bread when my mum gives me some.
 The stuff I can buy locally is just too sugary and I don’t miss bread anyway.
-But if you’re into your bread, or if you have access to some yummy gluten free bread, here’s a perfect solution.
+But if you’re into your bread, or if you have access to some nice gluten free bread, here’s a perfect solution.

 Vegan cheese, tomato & avocado on bread or toast!
 Simple.

 And if like me, you don’t eat bread very often, don’t let that stop you from eating vegan cheese for breakfast.
-A caprese salad is one delicious option for a bread-free vegan breakfast.
+A Caprese salad with vegan mozzarella is one delicious option for a bread-free vegan breakfast.

 #5 Homemade Baked Beans on GF Toast for Breakfast